 Medicine

-During the first year, residents spend sixteen weeks on the Inpatient Medicine Service.
-Residents acquire experience in EKG interpretation and gain expertise in procedures, such as thoracentesis and lumbar puncture.
-Residents also spend one month in the ICU.
-During the second year, residents spend an additional month on medicine and on the ICU/CCU rotation.
-This training is supervised by the faculty internist, as well as family practice faculty, who round daily on the medicine wards and in the critical care unit.
+During the first year, residents spend approximately twelve weeks on the Inpatient Medicine Service.
+Residents acquire experience in EKG interpretation, gain expertise in procedures, and manage patients with both acute and chronic complex conditions.
+During the second year, residents spend an additional six to eight weeks on the medicine rotation supervising the first year residents.
+This training is supervised by family medicine attendings, who round daily on the medicine wards.
 Each resident is responsible for an average of six to eight patients while on the service.
-In the third year, residents will spend four weeks on ICU/CCU and four weeks on the medicine service supervising and teaching the first year residents.
+In the third year, residents will spend four weeks on the medicine service supervising and teaching the first year residents.
 At this time, they have an opportunity to refine skills and study further to fill any gaps in knowledge.
+For those residents who want to pursue a career as a hospitalist, the resident will use some of their elective time for an ICU rotation to enhance their skills.

 Pediatrics